Rawwar13/YAMS/readme.md

 YAMS is a vanilla server wrapper designed to make running a Minecraft server easier without changing the overall experience of playing Survival Multiplayer.

+## Current Status

+YAMS is currently in development and not ready for deployment anywhere, there are no binary releases.
+Source code contained here should always compile but may not do what you expect it to.
+Local commits are made more frequently than they are pushed to this remote.

 ## Planned Features

 * Installer, checks pre-requisites and installs 3rd party tools if requested